wingify/readme-central/reference/API/third-party-integrations/third-party-integrations-of-current--sub-account.md

 <style></style>
 `}</HTMLBlock>

-Get Third Party Integrations for Current / Sub Account.
+Get Third Party Integrations for a Workspace.